 International Tax Compliance Regulations means the International Tax Compliance Regulations 2015 (SI 2015/878), as amended or re-enacted from time to time.

-Investment Manager means the investment manager set out in Appendix 7 and as further described in paragraph 7.
+Investment Managers means the investment managers set out in Appendix 7 and as further described in paragraph 7 and Investment Manager shall mean each investment manager or a particular investment manager as the context shall dictate.